TimothiXGod/projects/README.md

 * Restart game option

-"More projects will be adder over time."
+## More projects will be added over time.